Petraeus mistress had substantial classified data on computer - sources

 The contents and amount of the classified material - and questions about how Broadwell got it - are significant enough to warrant a continuing investigation, the officials said.
 They spoke on condition of anonymity because they are not authorized to comment publicly.

-Late Wednesday, the House intelligence committee announced that Petraeus would testify on Friday behind closed doors about the attack on the U.S. Consulate in Benghazi, Libya.
-Leaders of the House and Senate intelligence committees were briefed Wednesday on the Petraeus matter by leaders of the FBI and CIA.

-During a news conference at the White House on Wednesday, President Barack Obama said there was no indication so far that any classified information had been disclosed as a result of the affair.
+During a news conference at the White House on Wednesday, President Barack Obama said there was no indication so far that any classified information had been disclosed as a result of the sex scandal.

 "I am withholding judgment with respect to how the entire process surrounding General Petraeus came up.
 We don't have all the information yet," Obama told a White House news conference.